Slow Rush Games logo,

 A rewrite of (or option for) the pixel physics simulation to be GPU-based instead is not 100% out of the question, but it is fairly unlikely at this point.

-Will it natively support ultra-widescreen monitors?
+Will Signs of Danger natively support ultra-widescreen monitors?

 I develop on a 3840x1600 (that's 24:10) monitor, so I will aim to (at least) support that resolution.